ETH-PBL/Matrix_ToF_Drones/README.md

 - Turn on the drone
 - Connect to it via [Crazyflie Client][cfclient_url]
-- Optional: Adapt params like max vel, height, etc. if wanted (in the Parameters tab, ToF_FLY_PARAMS)
+- Optional: Adapt params like max vel, height, etc., if wanted (in the Parameters tab, ToF_FLY_PARAMS)
 - Enter a number (in seconds) for how long it should fly (it will anyway land once the battery runs out) in the ToFly parameter
-- Press enter, it will take off and start flying around!
+- Press enter; it will take off and start flying around!
 - Optional: Look at the cmds in the Plotter tab (add a config under "Settings" "logging configurations")